ScanMountGoat/ArcExplorer/README.md

 ## Installation
 Download and install the Microsoft [.NET Core 3.1 desktop runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/?utm_source=getdotnetcore&utm_medium=referral
 ) if you haven't already.
 Make sure to install the version to run desktop apps.
+When running the program for the first time, it should provide a link to install .NET Core 3.1 if it is not installed already.

 The latest version of the program can be downloaded from [releases](https://github.com/ScanMountGoat/ArcExplorer/releases).
 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).